Welcome to the Institute of Applied Agriculture!

 The challenges of meeting future food, fiber, and fuel needs—while protecting natural resources, managing profitable businesses, and supporting our communities—are upon us.
 While combining hands-on production skills with expertise in business management, you can build a career in agriculture that fosters environmental, economic, and social sustainability.
 Career options include crop and livestock production, supply chain management, education, advocacy, and more.

 People who work in the landscaping field love the outdoors.
 You are not confined to a desk, yet you still have an opportunity to use the latest technology and software to plan, research, and complete projects.
-Additionally, you have the satisfaction of working a job from start to the final product.
+Additionally, you have the satisfaction of working a job from the start to the final product.

 Our highly regarded landscape management specialization provides training in basic botany, landscape construction and maintenance, plant, weed, and insect identification, business and personnel management, computer applications, and more.
 Landscaping companies do over $217.5 million in business in Maryland, and jobs are plentiful.

-There are over 16,000 golf courses in the United States, and approximately 180 in Maryland.
+There are over 16,000 golf courses in the United States and approximately 180 in Maryland.
 Each course requires educated and experienced managers or golf course superintendents.

 Sports turf management blends business skills, art, and agronomic sciences to provide playable, safe, and aesthetically attractive turf playing fields.
 Turfgrasses are used in a variety of sporting venues throughout Maryland and the United States because they can be mowed at different heights, withstand traffic, and create a resilient surface.